pixijs/guides/basics/containers.md

 There are two types of masks supported by PixiJS:

-Graphics
-: Use a {@link PIXI.Graphics} object to create a mask with an arbitrary shape - powerful, but doesn't support anti-aliasing
+Graphics: Use a {@link PIXI.Graphics} object to create a mask with an arbitrary shape - powerful, but doesn't support anti-aliasing

-Sprite
-: Use the alpha channel from a {@link PIXI.Sprite Sprite} as your mask, providing anti-aliased edging - _not_ supported on the Canvas renderer
+Sprite: Use the alpha channel from a {@link PIXI.Sprite Sprite} as your mask, providing anti-aliased edging - _not_ supported on the Canvas renderer

 ## Filtering